Vizalt/MistEngine/README.md

 # GameEngine
-A 3D Game Engine made by students of CITM for the assigment of Videogame Engine Development.
+A 3D Game Engine made by students of CITM for the assignment of Videogame Engine Development.

 ### Our GitHubs: